top of page

 Phase 1: Foundation (Months 1-12)

-3. Pay in full before due date (not minimum)
+3. Pay in full before the due date (not minimum).

 Phase 2: Building (Months 12-24)